ABOUT US

 Court-ordered volunteers are asked to volunteer in the Food Bank Warehouse and Pantry under the supervision of a food bank employee.
 Food Bank volunteers help sort cans, restock the pantry, assemble kits, clean, and other tasks as needed.
 For your safety, you must wear closed-toe shoes.
 Work gloves are optional.

-When can court-ordered volunteers do their hours?
+When can court-ordered volunteers do their community service hours?

-Where do I need to go to volunteer?
+Where do I go to volunteer?

 We are located at 815 S. Freedom Boulevard in Provo, just south of the Frontrunner station.
 Please come to the northeast entrance marked “Donations and Volunteers.”
+Volunteers must check in with our Pantry Manager.

 How do I get started?